ccpu/storybook-addon-playwright/README.md

 ### releaseModifierKey

 When set to true, will execute keyboard.up for modifier key, Shift, Meta, Control, or Alt, after screenshot taken.

+### screenshotOptions

+Default Options to apply when taking screenshot.

 ## How it works